danger/swift/README.md

 - If you are using Swift 4.1 use v0.4.1
 - If you are using Swift 4.0, Use v0.3.6

+Because this project recommends homebrew right now, this only works with the most recent version of danger-swift.
+Ideally we'll document how to use swiftpm to version danger correctly.

 ### What it looks like today

 You can make a Dangerfile that looks through PR metadata, it's fully typed.